OWASP Top Ten 2025 – The Complete Guide

 - Use cryptographically secure random number generators for key and token generation

-Although this category dropped two places in the 2025 ranking, its number four ranking acknowledges that even mature organizations still struggle with implementation and key management practices.
+Although this category dropped two places in the 2025 ranking, its number four position acknowledges that even mature organizations still struggle with implementation and key management practices.

 5. Injection (moved down from #3)

-At its core, an injection flaw occurs when untrusted data is passed directly into an interpreter — such as a SQL query, command shell, or template engine — without proper validation or escaping.
+An injection flaw occurs when untrusted data is passed directly into an interpreter—such as a SQL query, command shell, or template engine—without proper validation or escaping.
 Attackers can then manipulate how that interpreter behaves, often forcing it to execute arbitrary commands or leak sensitive data.

 Common types of injection

-- Command Injection: Occurs when unsanitized input is passed to system commands (e.g., ping or cat).
+- Command Injection: Occurs when unsanitized input is passed to system commands.
 This can allow full operating-system compromise.

 - NoSQL Injection: A modern variant affecting MongoDB, Firebase, and other NoSQL stores, often caused by unsanitized JSON queries.